 - Bungee trampolining

-- Doing crafts (making candles, painting pottery) at the Villager Candle Shop
+- Crafting, such as making candles or painting pottery at the Villager Candle Shop

 - Watching movies